mathjax/MathJax-docs/input/asciimath.rst

 delimiter for both.
 It is probably best to leave dollar signs for TeX notation.

-See the :ref:`configure-asciimath` page, for additional configuration parameters that you can specify for the AsciiMath input processor.
+See the :ref:`asciimath-options` page, for additional configuration parameters that you can specify for the AsciiMath input processor.